-- A. Distributing, wholesaling and warehousing; - B. Outdoor sales or storage; - CC.
-Outdoor sales that are not ancillary to a permitted use on the same or abutting property under the same ownership; - D. Correctional facilities; - ED.
-Heavy equipment service, repair, sales, storage or rental2 (including but not limited to construction equipment and machinery and farming equipment); - FE.
-Kennels; - GE.
-Motor vehicle and recreational vehicle sales and incidental service; - H \models .
-Motor vehicle and recreational vehicle repair/service; - G. Outdoor sales or storage; - IH.
-Self-service storage facilities.
+- A. Distributing, wholesaling and warehousing; - B. Outdoor storage; - C. Outdoor sales that are not ancillary to a permitted use on the same or abutting property under the same ownership; - D. Correctional facilities; - E. Heavy equipment service, repair, sales, storage or rental2 (including but not limited to construction equipment and machinery and farming equipment); - F. Kennels; - G. Motor vehicle and recreational vehicle sales and incidental service; - H. Motor vehicle and recreational vehicle repair/service; - I. Self-service storage facilities.